Daniel-KM/Omeka-S-module-Table/README.md

   standard code) or the reverse.
 - [User Profile] to add a select in user form.

-A table contains two columns: a code, a keyword or a uri and the matching value or label.
+An associative table contains two columns: a code, a keyword or a uri and the matching value or label, with an optional language.

 When using a uri, the purpose is similar to a list of uris managed by the module [Custom Vocab].
 Of course, when possible, it is recommended to use online